raspberrypi/linux/Documentation/admin-guide/serial-console.rst

    Programs that want to do something with the virtual console usually open ``/dev/console``.
 If you have created the new ``/dev/console`` device, and your console is NOT the virtual console some programs will fail.
-   Those are programs that want to access the VT interface, and use ``/dev/console instead of /dev/tty0``.
+   Those are programs that want to access the VT interface and use ``/dev/console instead of /dev/tty0``.
 Some of those programs are::

      Xfree86, svgalib, gpm, SVGATextMode